mjromper/latch-qlik-sense/README.md

 Create an account and then access 'Mis Aplicaciones'.
 Create a Latch application and then take note of the Application Id and Secret Id for later.

-# Installation of this module for Qlik Sense Server (ServiceDispatcher)
+# Installation for Qlik Sense Server (within ServiceDispatcher)

+- Powershell v5+ needed
+- Execution Policy configuration: Set-ExecutionPolicy Bypass -Scope Process

 On the server where Qlik Sense Server is installed: